Yamaha Wolverine SxS with Winch

 Synthetic Winch Cable on the ATV

-We don’t like steel cable.
+We don’t like the steel winch line.
 In fact, we despise it!!!
 First of all, steel cable will tension up and be far deadlier in case of a line breakage under tension.

 The big issue is that all cables eventually wear and break.
 As steel cable wears, it frays and destroys your hands, making it harder to work with.
 Add in some rust, and now it’s also very messy.
 When the cable does break, you may need to cut and clamp it.
 Cutting the cable is not the easiest thing to do.
 Repairing a steel winch cable is time-consuming and requires parts and tools.
 Neither of which is fun to do in the bush.